 We analyze the estimated intrinsics vector \hat{z}t for adaptation on incremental payloads.
-We incrementally add payloads in total of 290g to the quadcopter in hovering.
+We incrementally add payloads in total of 290g to the largequad in hovering.
 The quadcopter adapts successfully to payloads and stabilizes itself at the target position.
 We plot all components of the estimated intrinsics vector from the adaptation module during the experiment in Figure 4.
-We find that whenever a payload is applied, there is a change in all intrinsics components, indicating that the disturbance has been detected by the adaptation module.
-Then the quadcopter recovers from the disturbance and all components of the intrinsics vector converges to different values as they are before the payload is applied.
-From the change of the plotted components of intrinsics vector in response to the disturbance, we see that it takes around 2s for our controller to detect the disturbance, estimate the intrinsics vector, adapts from the disturbance, and finally stablizes.
+We find that whenever a payload is applied, there is a change in all intrinsics components.
+From the change of the plotted components of intrinsics vector in response to the disturbance, we see that it takes around 2s for our controller to detect the disturbance, estimate the intrinsics vector, adapt to the disturbance, and remain hovering at the target location.
 The adaptation period of our controller is much faster than that of methods with online estimation of ground truth model parameters such as [2], where it takes 10s to 15s in-flight to obtain an accurate model estimate.